standard-things/esm/README.md

 default, ESM requires the use of the `.mjs` extension.
 However, if you wish, you can unlock unambiguous `.js` module use with the [`"esm":"js"` option](#bonus-tracks).

-Out of the box `@std/esm` just works, no configuration needed, and supports
+Out of the box `@std/esm` just works, no configuration necessary, and supports

 * [Dynamic `import()`](https://github.com/tc39/proposal-dynamic-import)
 * [The file URI scheme](https://en.wikipedia.org/wiki/File_URI_scheme)